Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 The main goal of the fellowship is to complete or make significant progress on a manuscript.
 The Stegner is open to any interested writer, regardless of age or nationality, and pays a living stipend of $43,000 per academic year, in addition to tuition and health insurance.
 Applicants cannot be enrolled in a degree program at the same time as their fellowship.

 If delving into American history through your writing is your dream, this one’s for you.
-This nine-month residency at Washington College in Chestertown, Md. is open to both scholars and non-academic writers whose work focuses on “the history or legacy of the U.S. founding era and the nation’s founding ideas.”
+The Patrick Henry History Fellowship is a nine-month residency at Washington College in Chestertown, Md. and is open to both scholars and non-academic writers whose work focuses on “the history or legacy of the U.S. founding era and the nation’s founding ideas.”

 Candidates should be able to demonstrate significant progress on their writing project prior to applying and should have extensive publication history under their belts.
 The fellowship pays $45,000 and provides health insurance, faculty privileges and a book allowance.